shaloo/docs.arcana/docs/relnotes/rn_main_auth_v1.0.3.md

 Arcana Auth SDK now allows Web3 apps to configure AWS Cognito as the social provider for user authentication.
 See [how to onboard users via Cognito]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/build_social/wallet_cognito_oauth.md) for details.

+### New API: showWallet()

+Developers can use `showWallet()` function to display the in-built Arcana wallet UI in the context of an app integrated with the Auth SDK.
+The `showWallet()` function can be called in the application context after the `AuthProvider` is created and initialized using the `init` function.
+Once the app is deployed and the user logs in, the `showWallet` function call brings up the wallet UI.
+For details, see [Arcana Wallet Developer's Guide]({{page.meta.arcana.root_rel_path}}/howto/arcana_wallet/index.md).

 ## Enhancements

 ### Better Login Performance